intlify/bundle-tools/packages/vite-plugin-vue-i18n/README.md

   Whether to use the import name of `petite-vue-i18n` with the same import name as vue-i18n (`import { xxx } from 'vue-i18n'`).

-  This option allows a smooth migration from `petite-vue-i18n` to `vue-i18n` and allows progressive enhancement.
+  This option allows a smooth migration from `petite-vue-i18n` to `vue-i18n` and allows progressive enhacement.

 ## 📜 Changelog